CMB-S4/s4trans/doc/CookBook.md

         --fit-bands 150GHz
 ```

-The output of this call is `s4-DC0-200mJy.g3`, which can be use to find/plot the objects detected.
+The output of this call is `s4-DC0-200mJy.g3`, which can be used to find/plot the objects detected.

 The above call will run using `menanteau/s4trans:0.3.1`